dwenking/wingfuzz-detected-bugs/README.md

 ---

-Second, more case studies can be referred to links in the following table.
-Note that while we have detected 400 bugs (236 until submission, and 164 after submission) in industrial databases, and many of them keep their bug information private.
-Therefore, we are only able to present a selection of bugs from industry databases.
+Secondly, additional case studies can be found in the links provided in the table below.
+Although we have identified 400 bugs (236 prior to submission and 164 post-submission) in industrial databases, a significant number of these bugs remain undisclosed due to security considerations.
+As a result, we  showcast  a  selection of bugs with publicly available information.

 | DBMS       | Case Study Link                                                                    |          | DBMS     | Case Study Link                                                                |
 | ---------- | ---------------------------------------------------------------------------------- | -------- | -------- | ------------------------------------------------------------------------------ |